17 ways to landscape on the cheap

 Compost: Save money on fertilizers and mulch by composting your own, using yard waste and food scraps.
-Compost piles can be made of recycled two-by-fours and chicken wire.
+Compost piles can be made of recycled 2 x 4s and chicken wire.
 All you need is access to the pile and enough space to turn it every now and again.
-You'll pay as much as $5 per small bag of compost at your local home-improvement store.
+You'll pay as much as $5 per small bag of compost at your local home improvement store.

 Think about maintenance: A large lawn is great if you don't mind mowing.
 But if paying a yard guy $50 a week is part of your plan, make sure that goes into your budget.